-6.5 Training and Competence
+Training and Competence

-The TCAS committee will meet every 6 months to discuss training across the Ports, as referenced in Forums and Committees table.
-Each meeting will concentrate on either strategic issues or on-going work-streams/projects, as required.
-The TCAS Working Group will report directly to GHM and following each meeting, the chairperson will brief the GHM on the issues and outcomes of the meeting.
-Working Group information, recommendations, etc. will be progressed to MMT where projects will be defined and allocated to appropriate staff.
+The TCAS requirements will be discussed each month at the MMT.TCAS discussions will concentrate on strategic issues or on-going work-streams/projects, as required.
+The TCAS Working Group will report directly to GHM and following each meeting, the SMMO will brief their team on the issues and outcomes of the meeting.
+Working Group information, recommendations, etc. will be further discussed in MMT where projects will be defined and allocated to appropriate staff.
 The aim is to ensure that training, competency and standards within Marine are maintained and improved in order to remain fit for purpose in support of the provision of Marine services.